#

 - Ensure that the output values for

-displayed in the terminal match the values in the Azure Portal.
+resource_group_nameandresource_group_locationdisplayed in the terminal match the values in the Azure Portal.

 - Ensure that the output values for